BOPInterns/BOPProject/README.md

 - Brian needs to go and update navbar for campaign creation
 - For some reason when you create a campaign through the campaign creation form it won't render on the marketplace anymore?
 I'm guessing because the necessary campaign fields have changed since those pages were created? -B
 - Load more recent projects on org page does not do anything
+- ensure all api keys for openai are put into git ignore

 ## Successful can kicks: